-Masters in clinical psychology programs may be available both online or on campus near Vermont to fit a variety of students’ needs.
+Masters of clinical psychology programs may be available both online or on campus near Vermont to fit a variety of students' needs.

 Online courses from a graduate school in a clinical psychology masters degree program may be perfect for those who want additional flexibility and convenience.
 Online clinical psychology masters programs could allow students to access their assignments anytime and from anywhere with internet access.